Practical graph signal sampling with log-linear size scaling: Introduction

 \section{Introduction}

 Graphs are a convenient way to represent and analyze data having irregular relationships between data points \cite{shuman2013emerging} and can be useful in a variety of different scenarios, such as characterizing the Web \cite{kumar2000web}, semi-supervised learning \cite{zhu2003semi}, community detection \cite{fortunato2010community}, or traffic analysis \cite{crovella2003graph}.
 We call \textit{graph signal} the data associated with the nodes of a graph.
 Similar to traditional signals, a smooth graph signal can be sampled by making observations on a few nodes of the graph, so that the signal at the remaining (non-observed) nodes can be estimated \cite{chen2015discrete,anis2015efficient,tanaka2020sampling}.
 For this we need to choose a set of vertices, $\mathcal{S}$, called the sampling set, on which we observe the signal values in order to predict signal values on the other vertices (the complement of $\mathcal{S}$, $\mathcal{S}^c$).
 In the presence of noise, some sampling sets lead to better signal reconstructions than others: the goal of {\it sampling set selection} is to find the best such sampling set.
-However, unlike traditional signals, the structure of graph signals is not fixed.
-Thus, for unknown graphs, the best sampling set is also unknown.
-The concept of sampling signals usually relies on the assumption that the underlying signal is smooth, which is a reasonable expectation in a variety of scenarios such as sensor networks modelling temperature distribution, graph signal representing labels in semi-supervised learning, or preferences in social networks.
+For traditional discrete signals such as images and audio, downsampling by an integer factor often works well because of the implicit ordering and regular spacing in the signals.
+Such a structure with ordered and evenly spaced out locations of the discretized signal is unavailable for most graph signals.
+As a result, the best sampling set is also unknown.
+The concept of reconstructing sampled graph signals with some accuracy usually relies on the assumption that the underlying signal is smooth.
+Intuitively this means that signal values for neighboring vertices aren't drastically different.
+This is a reasonable assumption in a variety of scenarios such as sensor networks modelling temperature distribution, graph signal representing labels in semi-supervised learning, or preferences in social networks.
 This makes it possible for us to reconstruct them by knowing a few signal values \cite{pesenson2008sampling}.